CHOOSING THE RIGHT SCHOOL

 Don't know where to start?
-Do some online research - one good resource is www.privateschoolreview.com.
-There you can find information about private schools in your area: tuition, teacher-to-student ratios, extra-curricular activities, parent reviews and more!
+Do some research - sites like www.greatschools.org and www.privateschoolreview.com.
+There you can find information about schools in your area: tuition, teacher-to-student ratios, extra-curricular activities, parent reviews and more!
 Go to our Helpful Links page for more resources.

-2. Prepare the questions you will ask when you visit each school - it can help to bring a list with you so you don’t forget one.
+- Prepare the questions you will ask when you visit each school - it can help to bring a list with you.

-3. Talk to other parents with children already at the school.
+- Talk to other parents of children already at the school.

-5. Observe the school and how the children learn, what the school looks like, and the school environment.
+- Observe the school and how the children learn, what the facility looks like, and the general environment.

 Things To Look For:

-◊ Do classrooms look bright, open to learning?
+- Do classrooms look bright and conducive to learning?

-◊ How do students behave as they move from class to class, in the lunch room or play outside?
+- How do students behave as they move from class to class, in the lunch room, and while playing outside?